Baked potato: North America

 Many restaurants serve baked potatoes with sides such as butter, sour cream, chives, shredded cheese, and bacon bits.
 Sides are usually optional and customers can order as many or as few as they wish.
 Baked potatoes that are served with a number of these sides are commonly referred to as loaded potatoes or loaded baked potatoes.
 These potatoes can themselves be a side item to a steak dinner, or a similar entrée.

 Large and stuffed baked potatoes may be served as an entrée, usually filled with meat in addition to any of the ingredients mentioned above.
 Barbecued or smoked meat or chili is substituted.
-Vegetables such as broccoli may also be added.

 Idaho

 Of US states, Idaho is the major producer of potatoes.
 The Idaho baked potato was heavily promoted by the Northern Pacific Railroad in the early 20th century, often using Hollywood movie stars.

 Hazen Titus was appointed as the Northern Pacific Railway's dining car superintendent in 1908.
 He talked to Yakima Valley farmers who complained that they were unable to sell their potato crops because their potatoes were simply too large, so they fed them to hogs instead.
 Titus learned that a single potato could weigh from two to five pounds, with smaller potatoes preferred by the end buyers of the vegetable and that many considered them not to be edible because their thick, rough skin made them difficult to cook.

 Titus and his staff discovered the "inedible" potatoes were delicious after baking in a slow oven.
 He contracted to purchase as many potatoes as the farmers could produce that were more than two pounds in weight.
 Soon after the first delivery of "Netted Gem Bakers", they were offered to diners on the North Coast Limited beginning in 1909.
 Word of the line's specialty offering traveled quickly, and before long it was using "the Great Big Baked Potato" as a slogan to promote the railroad's passenger service.

 When an addition was built for the Northern Pacific's Seattle commissary in 1914, a reporter wrote, "A large trade mark, in the shape of a baked potato, 40 ft. long and 18 ft. in diameter, surmounts the roof.
 The potato is electric lighted and its eyes, through the electric mechanism, are made to wink constantly.
 A cube of butter thrust into its split top glows intermittently."
 Premiums such as postcards, letter openers, and spoons were produced to promote "The Route of the Great Big Baked Potato".
 The slogan served the Northern Pacific for about 50 years.
 The song "Great Big Baked Potato" (words by N.R.
 Streeter and H. Caldwell, music by Oliver George) was written about this potato.

 Hollywood star Lillian Russell shows off the Northern Pacific Railway's potatoes in this 1915 promotional postcard.